Rent-by-Room House Hacking: 20–40% More Income Than a Single Tenant

 Yield

-Yield is the annual income from an investment expressed as a percentage of the amount you invested—how much the asset pays you each year relative to what you put in.
+Yield is the annual income an investment generates expressed as a percentage of its cost or current market value.
+In real estate, it answers the single most useful question at the analysis stage: how much does this asset pay me each year relative to what I put in?

 Read definition →